 A strong vaginal odour during pregnancy may be due to altered pH balance, sweat, infections, hormonal and dietary changes, etc. If the cause is not a medical condition, then the odour will disappear once you deliver the baby.
-Women who are not pregnant can also have smelly vagina because of sweat and dietary changes.
+Women who are not pregnant can also have a smelly vagina because of sweat and dietary changes.

-Various causes of vaginal odour include:
+Various causes of vaginal odour include the following –

 Vaginal infections during pregnancy can lead to strong or foul odour.
 A yeast infection is caused by the excessive multiplication of naturally occurring fungi in the vagina.
 This causes persistent itchiness and a discharge with a smelly odour.
 Bacterial vaginosis is an infection caused by the proliferation of bacteria in the vagina.
 It might lead to a foul-smelling discharge during pregnancy.